Information for New Members

 The members, the management and the committee.

 As a member of Whetstone, the club, on your behalf, has paid your affiliation subscription to

-these

-unions as part of your annual fees to Whetstone Golf Club Ltd. In addition you are required to pay
+these bodies as part of your annual fees to Whetstone Golf Club Ltd.

-the Members levy (currently £12.50 per season).
-This represents the cost of your membership to the
+represents the cost of your membership to the Club and funds the organisation of competition,

-the responsibility for organisation of the club competitions and
+Your elected committee has the responsibility for organisation of the club competitions and

 National Golf Unions - C.O.N.G.U.